raindrum/citeurl/docs_source/template-yamls.md

 A template can `inherit` any already-defined template, such that it will copy any characteristics of that template except for those that are expressly overwritten.
 This is useful when two templates are both very, very complicated, but they are largely similar in format.

-For instance, citations to the Code of Federal Regulations are very similar to the U.S. code, so most of this horrible mess only needs to be written once:
+For instance, citations to the Code of Federal Regulations are very similar to the U.S. code: They both fit the "title, section, optional subsections in parentheses" format, so most of this horrible mess only needs to be written once:

 ```yaml
 U.S. Code: